Kinglos01/Capstone-Project/README.md

 ### Scanner Screen

 The Scanner Screen of the autoCommerce application consists of a multitude of fields for the user to enter.
 The fields are invoice number, customer account ID, order date, delivery date, shipping address, status, and the items.
+The user can also use the Generate Fields button to allow the invoice to be automatically parsed by the application.

 The invoice number must follow the following criteria, it must start with **IN followed by 8 number characters**, no two invoices that belong to the same user may share an ID, and this field is mandatory.